sander76/fab-dep/readme.md

 ### Linux

-- Download the deb file: `wget https://motorisation.hde.nl/bin/fabricator/ubuntu18_04/fab.deb ~/Downloads/
+- Download the deb file: `wget https://motorisation.hde.nl/bin/fabricator/ubuntu18_04/fab.deb ~/Downloads/`
-- From the terminal: `dpkg -i ~/Downloads/fab.deb`
+- From the terminal: `sudo dpkg -i ~/Downloads/fab.deb`
 - to test the installation enter fab from the terminal.

 ## Building a wheel: